Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 There are many configuration options for endpoints using [NServiceBus Host](/nservicebus/hosting/nservicebus-host/).
 The endpoint configuration specifies levels of logging, subscription and saga storage, etc.

-NServiceBus profiles enable tailoring endpoints configuration for different environments without recompiling code.
+Profiles enable tailoring endpoints configuration for different environments without recompiling code.

-NServiceBus Host supports two categories of profiles:
+There are two categories of profiles:

  * **Environment profiles** can be used to avoid common configuration errors that occur when manually moving a system between different environments, e.g. from development to production.
  * **Feature profiles** allow to turn on and off NServiceBus features such as performance counters with no code changes.